 Avoid buying gammon that has added water as the ham will shrink once cooked.
 We would also always advise buying the best quality meat that you can afford.
 This will ensure that the aminal has the best life and invariably tastes the best.

 To ensure the ham stays moist, it’s best to boil it for half of the cooking time and then finish the cooking in the oven.
 It is also possible to boil ham for the entirety of the cooking time.
 But we find ham cooked this way is best served cold.

-To boil the ham put it into a large pot and cover with cold water.
+To boil the ham put it into a large pot and cover it with cold water.
 Bring to the boil and reduce to a gentle simmer.
-At this point, you can remove any scum that floats to the surface before adding in additional flavourings such as herbs, spices and vegetables if using.
+At this point, you can remove any scum that floats to the surface before adding in additional flavourings such as herbs, spices, and vegetables if using.
 It is very important to keep an eye on the water and to make sure that it’s not boiling vigorously as this will cause the meat to turn tough.

 Should I soak my ham before cooking it?

 Some gammon and bacon are pork cuts that have been salt-cured.
 If this is the case it is necessary to soak the meat for a few hours before cooking to remove excess salt.
-However, most supermarket gammon and bacon is mildly cured so doesn’t require soaking.
+However, most supermarket gammon and bacon are mildly cured so it doesn't require soaking.
 If buying from a butcher make sure to ask if it needs to be soaked and they will be able to advise.